10Rats/mdr-terminal-discord/README.md

 # MDR Terminal Theme
-Theme inspired by Severance (Works best w/ Onyx default theme)
+Theme inspired by Severance (Works best w/ dark mode)

 ## How to Install
 You need a Discord client that can run custom themes